 CDE Career Institute's facilities are designed to make learning a pleasure.
 We are conveniently located in Northeastern Pennsylvania in Tannersville.
+CDE Career Institute is a fully air conditioned, well lighted facility with a reception area, administration offices and classrooms.
+The school has a break room for students with a coffee pot, microwave, tables and chairs.
+Both male and female lavatories are available.
+There is public parking available in a well-lighted parking lot.
 In our training center facility, we offer an environment that is comfortable and accessible to the physically challenged.
 Classroom facilities contain individual student workstations equipped with modern personal computers and software.